eliocamp/reproducibility-with-r/content/materials/day2/03-rrtools/index.markdown

 ### 1. `rrtools::use_compendium()`

 This uses `usethis::create_package()` to create a basic R package in the `pkgname` directory.
 The function will also instruct on the next steps.

 <div class = instructions>

 Create the compendium

-1. In the new project, run `rrtools::use_compendium()` to create the compendium.
+1. In the new project, run `rrtools::use_compendium(simple = FALSE)` to create the compendium.
    You will see a message.
 At the end it will ask you:
    ```
    Overwrite pre-existing file 'testrrtools.Rproj'?